CSKA Ice Palace: History

 Originally built in 1964, CSKA Ice Palace was heavily renovated and expanded in 1991, and expanded again in 2006.
 It has been used as the long-time home arena for the ice hockey games of CSKA Moscow.
+In December 2020, it became known about plans to build a new CSKA sports complex on Leningradsky Prospekt with the support of Rosneft.
+The arena was demolished in September 2021.